fabioperrella/debugging-with-mastery/intro/slide01.md

 !SLIDE

-# How to exit from a pry console correctly
+# How to exit from a pry console

 * When using `ctrl+c`, it always **CRASHES THE TERMINAL !!**
   * Use the command `reset` to restore the terminal
 * When using `exit`, it exits only the current context
 * When using `exit!`, it exists the console, no matter where you are

-!SLIDE center
+!SLIDE small

 # Finish him!
+Questions??

 ## Pics